Keeping You Safe: COVID-19 Surgical and Procedure Guide

 - Adhering to all state and local directives concerning elective surgery

-- Staying up to date: our management partner, Surgical Care Affiliates, always works closely with our physicians and facility leaders to monitor and implement the most recent guidance from the CDC and other agencies
+- Staying up to date: our management partner, SCA Health, always works closely with the physicians and facility leaders to monitor and implement the most recent guidance from the CDC and other agencies

 To take the precautions necessary to protect you, we have added questions related to possible COVID-19 symptoms and exposure to your pre-screening surgical questionnaire.
 Please answer them honestly.

 Safety is our top priority.
 Orthopaedic Institute Surgery Center follows guidelines on masks from the Centers for Disease Control (CDC) and local health agencies.
 The CDC has suggested the use of masks to help limit the spread of COVID-19.

 Our staff will use different types of masks and other protective equipment like gowns, gloves, and goggles in different areas depending on the unique needs of the patients we are caring for.